nikolajlauridsen/LineCount/README.md

 # LineCount
 #### How many lines is that?

-Ever wondered how many lines of your �ber new code codebase is?
+Ever wondered how many lines of your über new code codebase is?
 LineCount will tell ya'

 Made in cofee...
 I mean Java